HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 We can use Pandas' `read_csv` function to pull either a local (a file in our machine) or a remote (one that is available for downloading from the web) file into a Pandas table or
 [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

-In order to read the data in, we need to know either where the data is stored in your computer or its URL address if the file is available on the web.
+In order to read the data in, we need to know either where the data is stored in your computer, or its URL address if the file is available on the web.
-It is recommended to place the data files in the same directory as the Jupyter notebook if working with local files
+It is recommended to put the data files in the same directory as the Jupyter notebook if working with local files

 To fetch a .csv file from the web we type: